eleu-u/cproj/README.md

 #

-build projects with the "cproj build" command, this literally only runs the build/build.bat script that is in the current working directory
+literally only runs the build/build.bat script that is in the current working directory

 build example:
 ```sh